On Universally Optimal Algorithms for A/B Testing: Abstract

 \section{Abstract}

-We study the problem of best-arm identification with fixed budget in stochastic two-arm bandits with Bernoulli rewards.
-We prove that surprisingly, there is no algorithm that (i) performs as well as the algorithm sampling each arm equally (this algorithm is referred to as the {\it uniform sampling} algorithm) on all instances, and that (ii) strictly outperforms this algorithm on at least one instance.
+We study the problem of best-arm identification with fixed budget in stochastic multi-armed bandits with Bernoulli rewards.
+For the problem with two arms, also known as the A/B testing problem, we prove that there is no algorithm that (i) performs as well as the algorithm sampling each arm equally (referred to as the {\it uniform sampling} algorithm) in all instances, and that (ii) strictly outperforms uniform sampling on at least one instance.
 In short, there is no algorithm better than the uniform sampling algorithm.
-Towards this result, we introduce the natural class of {\it consistent} and {\it stable} algorithms, and show that any algorithm that performs as well as the uniform sampling algorithm on all instances belongs to this class.
-The proof is completed by deriving a lower bound on the error rate satisfied by any consistent and stable algorithm, and by showing that the uniform sampling algorithm matches this lower bound.
-Our results provide a solution to the two open problems presented in \cite{qin2022open}.
+To establish this result, we first introduce the natural class of {\it consistent} and {\it stable} algorithms, and show that any algorithm that performs as well as the uniform sampling algorithm in all instances belongs to this class.
+The proof then proceeds by deriving a lower bound on the error rate satisfied by any consistent and stable algorithm, and by showing that the uniform sampling algorithm matches this lower bound.
+Our results provide a solution to the two open problems presented in \citep{qin2022open}.
+For the general problem with more than two arms, we provide a first set of results.
+We characterize the asymptotic error rate of the celebrated Successive Rejects (SR) algorithm \citep{audibert2010best} and show that, surprisingly, the uniform sampling algorithm outperforms the SR algorithm in some instances.